krisp3t/KrisRaycaster/README.md

 [YouTube: 3D Raycaster Engine on STM32 | 1MB RAM, 60 FPS (STM32H750B-DK)](https://www.youtube.com/watch?v=vQCsKNYGYew)

 # Compatibility
-Tested on STM32H750-DK (480 MHz, 480x272 LCD-TFT, 1MB RAM).
+Tested on [STM32H750-DK](https://www.st.com/en/evaluation-tools/stm32h750b-dk.html) (480 MHz, 480x272 LCD-TFT, 1MB RAM, 128KB Flash).
 It also has DMA2D capabilities for HW acceleration.

 I don't have access to any other boards, so support may vary.

+Having a screen is certainly required, and also enough memory for framebuffers and texture atlas.
+If your board has less memory, you could try using a single buffer or lowering the resolution of the game.

 # Build
 ## STM32